Why is dental cleaning important?

 I am concerned about anesthesia, is it really necessary?

-To learn more about the risks associated with anesthesia free dental cleanings, you can visit the Animal Veterinary Dental College website. http://avdc.org/AFD/
+To learn more about the risks associated with anesthia free dental cleanings, you can visit the Animal Vetreinary Dental College website. http://avdc.org/AFD/

 How much does a dental cleaning cost?

 The cost of each dental procedure varies for every pet.
-At your pets exam, if the doctor recommends your pet be seen for a dental cleaning you will be sent home with an estimate specifically tailored to your pets oral condition and needs.
-The price of each dental cleaning varies depending on the amount of tooth extractions your pet needs, and the overall health of your pet’s mouth.
+At your pets exam, if the doctor recommends your pet be seen for a denal cleaning you will be sent home with an estimate tailored to your pets oral condition and needs.
+The price of each dental cleaning varies depending on the amount of tooth extractions your pet needs, and the overall health of your pet's mouth.
 Some pets will require no extractions, which will make the cost of the dental significantly lower as well as shorten the duration of anesthesia.
 This is one of the reasons that we recommend your pet receives regular cleanings.
+When making a dental appointment, we do require a $50 deposit.
+This deposit will go towards your bill at time of check out.
+We require this due to the time set aside for this procedure.
+We do ask for a 48 hour notice if you are not able to make your pets dental appointment.
+If we do not receive a 48 hour notice that $50 deposit is non refundable.
+Please contact us during business hours for cancellations.

 Pierce Vet Clinic